Celtic F.C.: History

 Ex-player and captain Jimmy McGrory took over as manager in 1945.
 Under McGrory, Celtic defeated Arsenal, Manchester United and Hibernian to win the Coronation Cup, a one-off tournament held in May 1953 to commemorate the coronation of Elizabeth II.
 He also led them to a League and Cup double in 1954.
 On 19 October 1957, Celtic defeated Rangers in the final of the Scottish League Cup at Hampden Park in Glasgow, retaining the trophy they had won for the first time the previous year; the 7–1 scoreline remains a record win in a British domestic cup final.
 The years that followed, however, saw Celtic struggle and the club won no more trophies under McGrory.

 Former Celtic captain Jock Stein succeeded McGrory in 1965.
 He won the Scottish Cup in his first few months at the club, and then led them to the League title the following season.

 1967 was Celtic's annus mirabilis.
 The club won every competition they entered: the Scottish League, the Scottish Cup, the Scottish League Cup, the Glasgow Cup, and the European Cup.
-Under the leadership of Stein, the club defeated Inter Milan 2–1 at the Estádio Nacional in Lisbon, on 25 May 1967 to become the first British team, and indeed the first from outside Spain, Portugal and Italy to win the competition.
+With this haul, Celtic became the first club to win the European Treble and remains the only club to win the fabled Quadruple.
+Under the leadership of Stein, the club defeated Inter Milan 2–1 at the Estádio Nacional in Lisbon, on 25 May 1967 to become the first British team, and indeed the first from outside Spain, Portugal and Italy to win the European Cup.
 They remain the only Scottish team to have reached the final.
 The players that day, all of whom were born within 30 miles of Glasgow, subsequently became known as the "Lisbon Lions".
 The following season Celtic lost to Racing Club of Argentina in the Intercontinental Cup.

 Celtic reached the European Cup Final again in 1970, but were beaten 2–1 by Feyenoord at the San Siro in Milan.
 The club continued to dominate Scottish football in the early 1970s, and their Scottish Championship win in 1974 was their ninth consecutive league title, equalling the joint world record held at the time by MTK Budapest and CSKA Sofia.

 Celtic enjoyed further domestic success in the 1980s, and in their Centenary season of 1987–88 won a Scottish Premier Division and Scottish Cup double.